 One of the car park toilet blocks at the National Exhibition Centre (NEC) in Birmingham was found to be not connected to the mains sewerage but instead discharged into a large septic tank.
 The car park itself was only used during certain larger exhibitions and the toilets were only opened when the car park was operational.
 However, NEC management identified a disproportionately high volume of metered water consumption through this toilet block, coupled with regular bills for emptying the septic tank.

 Upon investigation, Cistermiser quickly established that, in the gents’ washroom there were no urinal flush controls and that uncontrolled auto flush urinal cisterns were continuously filling and flushing so leading to high water usage.

 There were a substantial number of urinals and cisterns in this particular car park toilet block, the obvious option of fitting urinal flush controls would involve a number of units and a significant initial cost.
-In light of this, Cistermiser offered their Washroom Control system (Sensazone), which triggers water services and electrical services on automatically when infrared sensors detect body movement within the washroom and switches those services off during periods of non-use.
+In light of this, Cistermiser offered their Washroom Control system Sensazone Water Supply Shut-off Controler, which triggers water services and electrical services on automatically when infrared sensors detect body movement within the washroom and switches those services off during periods of non-use.